Yaelitrovnik/JB_AWS_Project/README.md

 # 🚀 EC2 Builder Script

-A Python-based AWS automation script that creates and configures an EC2 instance with SSH access, a security group, and the latest Amazon Linux 2 AMI.
+A Python-based AWS automation script that creates and configures an EC2 instance with SSH access, a security group, and the latest Ubuntu 22.04 LTS AMI.
-It also deploys a Flask web dashboard accessible via a custom port (5001).
+It also deploys a Flask web dashboard accessible via a custom port (5001) that shows AWS resources: EC2 instances, VPCs, Load Balancers, and AMIs.

 ---

 ## Features

-- 🖥️ **EC2 Instance Creation**: Launch EC2 instances with a predefined instance type (`t3.medium`) and latest Amazon Linux 2 AMI.
+- 🖥️ **EC2 Instance Creation**: Launch EC2 instances with a predefined instance type (`t3.medium`) and Ubuntu 22.04 LTS AMI.
 - 🔑 **SSH Key Management**: Automatically generates a 4096-bit RSA SSH key pair and imports it to AWS.
 - 🛡️ **Security Group Setup**: Creates or reuses a security group with inbound rules for SSH (port 22) and web access (port 5001).
-- 🌐 **Subnet Selection**: Automatically selects a public subnet in the VPC.
+- 🌐 **Subnet & IGW Management**: Automatically selects a public subnet in the VPC and attaches an Internet Gateway if missing.
-- 📋 **Tagging & Metadata**: Names the instance (`builder-yael`) and enforces IMDSv2 for enhanced security.
+- 📋 **Tagging & Metadata**: Names the instance (`builder-yael`).
-- 📊 **Web Dashboard**: Flask app shows EC2, VPC, AMI, and Load Balancer info in a browser.
+- 📊 **Web Dashboard**: Flask app shows EC2 instances, VPCs, Load Balancers, and AMIs in a browser.

 ---